Other Forms of

 VA Education Benefits

-VA education benefits help Veterans, service members, and their qualified family members with needs like paying college tuition, finding the right school or training program, and getting career counseling.
+VA education benefits help military veterans, service members, and their qualified family members with needs like paying college tuition, finding the right school or training program, and getting career counseling.
 Learn how to apply for and manage the education and training benefits you've earned.VA Education Benefits

 ROTC Scholarships from the Army, Navy and Marine Corps, and Air Force are awarded on a competitive basis to eligible students.
 Scholarships can vary by branch.
-Incoming first-year and transfer out-of-state ROTC students may qualify for a nonresident tuition scholarship called Husker Salute.
-Contact your ROTC recruiter for more information.
+Incoming first-year and transfer out-of-state ROTC students may qualify for a non-resident tuition scholarship called Husker Salute.
+Contact your ROTC branch for information.

 For more information, please visit or contact: